corentindautreme/lys/README.md

 ## How does it run?

-* The main entrypoint, `lys.py`, is launched as an AWS Lambda, with different arguments depending on the target mode (daily thread, weekly post, 5-minute reminders) and platform (Bluesky or Twitter)
+* The main entrypoint, `lys.py`, is launched as an AWS Lambda, with different arguments depending on the target mode (daily thread, weekly post, 5-minute reminders) and platform (Bluesky, Twitter, or Threads)
 * Events are stored in a AWS DynamoDB table

 ## Dependencies